anngineering/adapter-translation/README.md

 # adapter-translation

-- Note to self: need to re-download 13B and non-chat models as something is wrong
+- Note to self: need to figure out why I still get CUDA OOM error as it should technically run on my local 16GB GPU
 - To add on when I know what I'm doing

 ## General setup instructions